The Bankrate promise

 Digging yourself out of credit card debt is a tough task, but very much worth it.
 You’ll be able to relax without the worry of being sued or possibly serving jail time.
 Here are a few options to help you get out of credit card debt and on the road to recovery.

-- A credit counselor can assess your financial situation and negotiate with your creditors to make a debt management plan for you.
-Under a debt management plan, you make one fixed monthly payment to the credit counseling agency who then distributes your payment to all of your creditors.
+A credit counselor can assess your financial situation and negotiate with your creditors to make a debt management plan for you.
+Under a debt management plan, you make one fixed monthly payment to the credit counseling agency which then distributes your payment to all of your creditors.